 The following terms are used throughout this Student Handbook.
-These are relevant in the guidelines that govern your progress as a student at RUSM, prior to joining a residency program.
+These are relevant in the guidelines that govern a student’s progress as a student at RUSM, prior to joining a residency program.
 The Dean of RUSM determines these guidelines, with assistance from RUSM’s Promotions Committee and other faculty committees.

 Following the terms, we have provided you with a list of acronyms and associated website links.
-This will be a convenient reference for you, as you navigate the many aspects and programs involved in your academic success.
+This will be a convenient reference for students as they navigate the many aspects and programs involved in their academic success.

 Definitions of Academic Terms

-Academic Amnesty/Grade Replacement: Students completing semester one in May 2013 and beyond will be able to replace failing (F/NP) grades in their GPA after repeating the course and receiving a passing grade.
+Academic Amnesty/Grade Replacement: Students completing semester one in May 2013 and beyond will be able to replace failing (F/NP) grades in their grade point average (GPA)after repeating the course and receiving a passing grade.

 Academic Probation: A student on academic probation must improve his or her academic performance during a specified timeframe or be subject to dismissal and/or loss of Title IV funding.

-Administrative Withdraw: The discharge of a student from RUSM due to failing to comply with academic requirements.
+Administrative Withdraw: The discharge of a student from RUSM due to failing to comply with academic and administrative requirements.